Skip to main content

 Members of Professor Jay Grossman’s BIG BOOKS first-year seminar, holding BIG BOOKS and celebrating their reading of more than 1000 pages in one quarter: both Herman Melville’s Moby-Dick and Harriet Beecher Stowe’s Uncle Tom’s Cabin.

-Welcome Northwestern Class of 2027!
+Welcome Northwestern Class of 2028!

 Why study English?

 Words and stories surround us.
 We’re immersed in them.
-Novels, poems, plays, films—but also tweets and Facebook postings and websites and blogs.
+Novels, poems, plays, films—but also tweets and Instagram postings and websites and blogs.
 And, even more intimately, thoughts.
 We think in language, and its vocabularies and sentence patterns and metaphors and storylines structure our thoughts and help to determine what we think.
 Studying English at Northwestern means figuring out how words do the things they do, tell the stories they tell – in part so that we can write new stories if the ones we are living in and thinking with now don’t seem to be working.

-Being a creative writing major at Northwestern means gaining a deep background in the literary tradition, since every good writer is also a good reader.
+Being a Creative Writing Major at Northwestern means gaining a deep background in the literary tradition, since every good writer is also a good reader.
 But it also means learning the ins and outs of peer critique and work-shopping, finding ways to accept and give constructive criticism and sharing the insights of your reading.
 After all, if you already know what you’re doing before you do it, why bother doing it?
 The creative writing major stresses craft and technique, with the understanding that the discovery in writing creatively is intimately related to the discovery in reading.

 An English major prepares you for virtually any career you can imagine.
 Top employers for our recent graduates range from Teach for America and Chicago Public Schools to Buzzfeed and the Washington Post to Deloitte and Google.
 In the last few years, our graduates have also gone on to virtually every kind of professional school—business, law, medicine, education, public policy—and have pursued graduate studies in literature at some of the best universities in the world.
 English majors learn to read closely, write clearly, research effectively, and think both critically and creatively – skills that are applicable anywhere words are at work, whether in the pages of a book or flashing by on a screen.